rusty-software/lbpquest-iii/lpbq3-docs/storyboard.md

 # Points
 - Gate Code Keys must be inserted into the Gate Code in the proper order
 - boat can be purchased
-- something required to acquire the ship
+- defeat the canoe captain required to acquire the ship (captain's hat?)
-- something required to acquire the airship
+- something required to acquire the airship (pilot goggles)
 - Best armor (General armor) found at coordinate
 - Best weapons found in a couple of collections at various coordinates

 # Elements of LBP
 ## Games
 - Mafia
-- Poker
+- Cash game
 - Axis and Allies
 - Settlers of Catan
 - Golf